 As per Regulation 4.13 of the SOP Regulations 2014, it is the responsibility of the consumer to inform the distribution licensee about any change of purpose.
 If the connection is sanctioned for one particular purpose, the consumer cannot change the purpose without informing the distribution licensee, and this will amount to an irregularity.
 For example, if the connection is sanctioned for residential purpose, the consumer cannot convert it to any other category without informing or making any application for change of tariff category.
 This is true whether or not the subsequent tariff is higher or lower compared to the earlier tariff.
 In fact, if the consumer unauthorizedly converts to a use which carries a higher tariff, he is even liable for action under Section 126 of the Electricity Act, 2003.
-The Applicant allegedly changed his use to 'hospital' without informing the licensee or applying for change of tariff category right from 2012 to 2021.
+The Applicant allegedly changed his use to 'hospital' without informing the licensee or applying for change of tariff category right from March 2019 to January 2020.
 Even though he committed this irregularity, now the Applicant is seeking refund of tariff difference with interest.
 If such irregularities are allowed, the purpose of the concerned regulation regarding change of tariff category under Standards of Performance Regulations will be frustrated, and there will be complete indiscipline in the state regarding proper use of electricity connections.
 This will create a wrong precedent that any consumer can change the category for any purpose without intimation to the Licensee.
+This Regulation 4.13 has already been taken into consideration while issuing the original order.